Social Shopping: How Instagram is Changing the Way We Shop

 Almost overnight, Instagram made a shift into the e-commerce space — but how is it changing the way we shop?

-From entirely shoppable feeds to a whole host of tools aimed at supporting small businesses, there’s no denying that Instagram is on a mission is to turn the app into a streamlined shopping experience.
+With a brand new menu shortcut, curated shoppable feeds, and a whole host of tools aimed at supporting small businesses, there’s no denying that Instagram is on a mission is to turn the app into a streamlined shopping experience.

 We’re sharing all the details of Instagram’s recent shopping updates, as well as what to expect from Instagram’s shift from social to e-commerce: